aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/headerfootercommand/_index.md

 ```

 Gets the font of the command's value.

+**Remarks**

 Useless for HeaderFooterCommandType.Picture.

 **Returns:**
 [Font](../../com.aspose.cells/font)